bcehmu/artisan_market/README.md

 ## Features

-Three types of roles, user (not luthier or musician), luthier and musician, exclusively.
+Three types of roles after registration, user (not luthier or musician), luthier and musician, exclusively.
 Each with specific accessibility:
-- Every role could browse and search, editing profile.
+- Every role could browse and search, editing profile, subscribing luthiers/musicians/products/media.
 - User could apply for role as luthier or musician, by invitation from other luthier or musician, through entering invitation code.
 - Luthier and musican are nearly symmetric, they could edit their own products/media, add or delete non-occupied invitation code.
 - Partials (some part of layout and components) such as buttons and menus are designed for current role as well.